EAP and WHS Compliance in Australia: Meeting Mental Health and Safety Standards

 Why Mental Health Is Now a Compliance Priority

-As stated in the Safe Work Australia Code of Practice, psychosocial threats are considered to be genuine risks that may be found in the workplace.
-In some cases, it may be considered a violation of the rules to ignore issues such as excessive labor, bullying, or mental stress.
-In order to be proactive and preventative, employee assistance programs (EAPs) provide workers with private mental health support that assists them in coping with and recovering from these issues.
-As an additional benefit, they demonstrate to the authorities that the organization has a well-organized and evidence-based strategy in place to address psychological hazards.
+According to the Safe Work Australia Code of Practice, psychosocial threats are regarded as legitimate dangers that may be encountered in the workplace.
+This is the understanding that is taken into account.
+It is possible that ignoring problems such as excessive labor, bullying, or mental stress could be considered a breach of the regulations in some circumstances.
+To be proactive and preventative, employee assistance programs (EAPs) offer workers private mental health care that aids them in coping with and recovering from these challenges.
+This support is provided to workers in order to help them be proactive and preventative.
+Additionally, they provide evidence to the authorities that the business has a well-organized and evidence-based policy in place to deal with psychological dangers.
+This is an added benefit.

 Employee: